 Chris added: “The new Pwllheli branch is an exciting opportunity to strengthen our high level of service across the North Wales area and to allow us to strategically expand.
 We offer a warm welcome to our new customers, where we’ve made a number of friends already, continuing our aim of establishing good relationships with tradespeople, businesses and individuals in each area we open a branch.”

-Full details of addresses and phone numbers of the new branches can be found at branch finder page.
+Full details of addresses and phone numbers of all of our branches can be found at branch finder page.

 There are several key factors to consider when choosing electricians tools on a tight budget.
 With the availability of numerous tool options spanning across a whole range of prices, it can sometimes be difficult to determine which one will provide you with the best performance and give you the best value for your money.